storj/storj/docs/design/storagenode-graceful-exit/overview.md

 ```

 Bytes transferred could be stored in `nodes`, but since `nodes` is a heavily accessed, this would add more load.
 Alternatively, we could use `graceful_exit_transfer_queue`, however this would require keeping a lot of additional data in the database.

+## Open issues

+Some exiting nodes may take too long to transfer pieces, potentially causing the SNO to quit the graceful exit.
+We may want to provide a way to adjust segment durability requirements for satellite and/or a specific exiting node.